kikuchiyo/device_connection_en/cloud/creating_product.md

 # Creating a Product

-This topic describes how to create a product.
+This article describes how to create a product.
 Any device that connects to the EnOS Cloud must have an identity on the platform to perform data interaction with the cloud normally.
 The device can be registered in the cloud in dynamic mode or static mode.
 Both of these modes require the device to offer the Product Key issued by the cloud.

 ## Before You Start